 Overview

-It is estimated that construction output will grow by 7.2% to reach €24.8bn in 2023.
+It is estimated that construction output will decline by 1% in 2024, owing to high material costs and energy prices.
 How our industry grows over the next few years will depend on several key challenges such as a skills / labour shortage, material costs rising, overcoming red tape / legal challenges to developments and our integration of more sustainable construction and energy efficient methods for our building stock.

 SCSI Tender Price Index